 I have a deep love of traveling and poor impulse control.
 It’s why my “About Me” says that I am the kind of person who impulse buys international plane tickets after a glass of wine.
-It’s also why I found myself stepping off a plane in Senegal last April to meet up with the brother of my sister-in-law, with whom I’d spent about 25 minutes.
+It’s also why I found myself stepping off a plane in Senegal in April 2019 to meet up with the brother of my sister-in-law, with whom I’d spent about 25 minutes.
 Total.
 Ever.
 Because why not travel to a country in west Africa, where they only speak languages you don’t understand, with someone you barely know?
 Seriously though.
 Why not?

 I grew up in a family that values travel and gave me ample opportunities to explore my country and others.
 I know that not everyone has easy access to that, and I am so blessed to have gone on trips to foreign lands during my formative years.
 It forever filled me with the desire to go and see and do, whenever possible.
 To learn more about this world and the people who fill it.
 Engaging with other cultures can make us more empathetic and understanding, as it broadens our worldview.